 If you could describe the aesthetics of Maison Wu’s pieces with 3 adjectives, what would they be?

 Dom: Maison Wu as a womenswear label, has so many influences from fashion, lifestyle and our environment.
 Rather than aesthetics, I would talk about the essences of the brand – Our philosophy is Capsule.
 Our design is Timeless.
 Our process is Sustainable.

 We’re proud to partner with Maison Wu through our Sustainability Alliance.
 What does this partnership mean to Maison Wu?

 Liz: Partnering with Style Theory resonates with our ethos of sustainable fashion consumerism.

 For those dipping into a sustainable lifestyle for the first time, do you have any sustainable habits that you already do and would recommend to them?

 Liz: We recommend you start with a capsule wardrobe – it saves time, money, space and also the environment.
 Next, you can start to make more eco-conscious decisions while you’re out shopping.
 Lastly, take care of your garments – it’ll help them last longer and save them from being prematurely discarded from your wardrobe.

 Rent Maison Wu styles with a Style Theory Membership!
-With the Style Theory Apparel Rental Membership, you get to rent from a collection of 40,000+ apparel pieces, with plans starting from S$79/mth.
+With the Style Theory Apparel Rental Membership, you get to rent from a collection of 40,000+ apparel pieces, with plans starting from S$79/month.
+Maison Wu collection is currently only available for our Singapore subscribers.
 Download the app and create a free account to explore the Infinite Wardrobe now.